Chargemaster/ChargeMaster_Data_Aggregator/docs/consumer_userstory.md

 They can then see the hospitals fitting the criteria and compare their costs side to side for the specific services and/or medical goods/attention they may need.

+Procedural Steps:
+1. Consumer views dashboard
+2. Consumer selects appropriate filter criteria:
+    2.1 This can be county location, hospital size, legislative/congressional districts, and medical services/goods they may need
+3. Consumer can then view the hospitals fitting that criteria
+4. From this specified hospital list, they can then compare costs for the specific services, procedures, or mix that they need and make their decision.
+   4.1 This may be things such as gauging driving distance to cost savings